Economy of Brunei: Oil and gas industry

-Brunei Shell Petroleum (BSP), a joint venture owned in equal shares by the Brunei Government and the Royal Dutch/Shell group of companies, is the chief oil and gas production company in Brunei.
+Brunei Shell Petroleum (BSP), a joint venture owned in equal shares by the Brunei Government and Shell, is the chief oil and gas production company in Brunei.
 It also operates the country's only refinery.
 BSP and four sister companies constitute the largest employer in Brunei after the government.
 BSP's small refinery has a distillation capacity of 10000 oilbbl/d.
 This satisfies domestic demand for most petroleum products.

 The French oil company Elf Aquitaine became active in petroleum exploration in Brunei in the 1980s.
 Its affiliate Elf Petroleum Asia BV has discovered commercially exploitable quantities of oil and gas in three of the four wells drilled since 1987, including a particularly promising discovery announced in early 1990.
 Recently, UNOCAL, partnered with New Zealand's Fletcher Challenge has been granted concessions for oil exploration.
 Brunei is preparing to tender concessions for deep water oil and gas exploration.

 Brunei's oil production peaked in 1979 at over 240000 oilbbl/d.
 Since then it has been deliberately cut back to extend the life of oil reserves and improve recovery rates.
 Petroleum production is currently averaging some 200000 oilbbl/d.
 Japan has traditionally been the main customer for Brunei's oil exports, but its share dropped from 45% of the total in 1982 to 19% in 1998.
 In contrast, oil exports to South Korea increased from only 8% of the total in 1982 to 29% in 1998.
 Other major customers include Taiwan (6%), and the countries of ASEAN (27%).
 Brunei's oil exports to the United States accounted for 17% of the total exported.